 We need to connect all these tools used in construction projects, to enable automated progress tracking.

-However, this changed dramatically after the smartphones came out.
-Software companies developed mobile friendly tools that enable progress reporting, issue management, QA/QC directly from the construction sites.
+However, this changed dramatically after smartphones came out.
+Software companies developed mobile-friendly tools that enable progress reporting, issue management, and QA/QC directly from construction sites.

-Smaller project teams want the freedom of working with simple tools like spreadsheets, emails, folders, forms etc. But then the trade-off is that these tools are not connected to each other.
-Without inter connectivity, it becomes nearly impossible to get an insightful view of what is actually going on different projects.
+Smaller project teams want the freedom of working with simple tools like spreadsheets, emails, folders, forms, etc. But then the trade-off is that these tools are not connected to each other.
+Without interconnectivity, it becomes nearly impossible to get an insightful view of what is actually going on in different projects.

 So, what smaller construction teams need is an easy way to connect their spreadsheets, emails and forms with custom workflows instead of a clunky, feature heavy app.

-If you manage a construction project, you know the importance of customized workflows.
-Each team has its own unique work culture and style.
-Most teams want to replicate the same work practices in online automation as well.
+If you manage a construction project, you understand the importance of customized workflows.
+Additionally, each team has its own unique work culture and style.
+Furthermore, most teams aim to replicate the same work practices in online automation.

 Let’s take a look at what kind of functionalities you can expect from each of these building blocks of your automated system.